rishavmehra/bittorrent-v2/Readme.md

   info_hash ->  urlencoded 20-byte SHA1 hash of the value of the info key from the Metainfo file.
 Note that the value will be a bencoded dictionary, given the definition of the info key above
 ---
 - Piece Hashes \
+  Piece length and piece hashes are specified in the info dictionary

 ---
 - Tracker Request(Find Peers) [Detailed information](https://wiki.theory.org/BitTorrentSpecification#Tracker_HTTP.2FHTTPS_Protocol)